University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 *Could we access the help page for the command `ls` all three ways?*

-## Some More Useful Tricks & Commands
+## Some More Useful Tricks and Commands

 ### A series of commands to look up

-So far we have explored the commands `pwd`, `cd`, `ls` & `man` as well as the pager `less`.
+So far we have explored the commands `pwd`, `cd`, `ls` and `man` as well as the pager `less`.
-Inspect the `man` pages for the commands in the following table  & fill in the appropriate fields.
+Inspect the `man` pages for the commands in the following table and fill in the appropriate fields.
-Have a look at the useful options & try to understand what they will do if specified when invoking the command.
+Have a look at the useful options and try to understand what they will do if specified when invoking the command.
 Write your answers on a piece of paper, or in a plain text file.

 | **Command** | **Description of function**   | **Useful options** |